Quarantined in village school, migrant workers get ‘akshar gyan’

-Teachers of a government school in a non-descript village of Rajasthan’s Nagaur district have set a precedent amid the coronavirus-triggered lockdown by educating the stranded and quarantined migrant workers.
-About 19 migrants from Madhya Pradesh and Rajasthan’s Baran district, quarantined in the Government Senior Higher Secondary School, Dodiyana in Nagaur have benefitted from daily classes during the quarantine and they can now read and write their names and understand counting from 0 to 10.
+Teachers of a government school in a nondescript village of Rajasthan’s Nagaur district have set a precedent amid the coronavirus-triggered lockdown by educating stranded and quarantined migrant workers.
+Nineteen workers from Madhya Pradesh and Rajasthan’s Baran district, staying in the Government Senior Higher Secondary School, Dodiyana in Nagaur have benefitted from daily classes during the quarantine and they can now read and write their names as well numbers from 0 to 10.

 “Following imposition of the country-wide lockdown, the workers had undertaken long march to their homes, but they were stopped by the authorities and quarantined in the school,” school teacher Sushil Kumar told PTI.
 “We thought of giving ‘akshar gyan’ to them during their quarantine.
 Except a few, all workers learnt to read and write their names and counting from zero to ten and have now become able to at least search, dial and save numbers in their mobile phones,” added Kumar.